bomonike/bomonike.github.io/python-tutorials.md

 ### CMU

 <a target="_blank" href="https://academy.cs.cmu.edu/">Carnagie Mellon University</a>'s (in Pittsburg)
-Computer Science Academy has free courses:
+Computer Science Academy has free courses that enhances code.org curriculum:

 * <a target="_blank" href="https://academy.cs.cmu.edu/course-info#CS1">"Exploring Programming with Python"</a> is the Lightweight version of CS1 - same interactive fun as CS1, smaller curriculum.
 4 UNITS for Out of school programs, Middle school, Camps